liambll/blog-archive/_posts/2017-07-09-hypothesis-testing.markdown

 __P-value__

 After observing data (by collecting evidence), we can calculate certain test statistics __T__.
-P-value is the probability, given the null hypothesis, of the test statistic __T__ at least as extreme in the direction of the alternative hypothesis as what was observed.
+P-value is the probability, given the null hypothesis, of having the test statistic __T__ at least as extreme in the direction of the alternative hypothesis as what was observed.
 * If the P-value is small, say less than or equal to \\(\alpha\\), it is "unlikely" that we would observe the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
 Therefore, we reject the null hypothesis.
 * If the P-value is large, say more than \\(\alpha\\), it is "likely" that we would observe the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
 Therefore, we fail to reject the null hypotehsis.